dbaelz/siloshare/README.md

 - Then run the image, e.g. `docker run --rm siloshare:0.0.1-SNAPSHOT`

 ### GraalVM Native Image
-This requires the GraalVM native-image compiler (version 22.3+) to be installed and configured.
+This requires the GraalVM native-image compiler (version 23.0.7 or newer) to be installed and configured.
 See [this documentation](https://docs.spring.io/spring-boot/how-to/native-image/developing-your-first-application.html)
 - Create the executable with `./gradlew nativeCompile`
 - Then run the executable located in `build/native/nativeCompile/siloshare`